Chatham Area Transit begins enforcing CDC’s public transportation mask mandate

 The mandate requires passengers to wear a mask that covers their nose and mouth while riding the bus.
 The order exempts children under 2 years of age and people with a disability that makes it unsafe to wear a mask.
 CAT is now making rapid changes to enforce the rule.

-“We’re still working with our union and law enforcement entities to see what can be done to gain compliance outside of voluntary compliance,” Chief Safety Officer, Charles Hall said.
+“We’re still working with our union and law enforcement entities to see what can be done to gain compliance outside of voluntary compliance,” CAT Chief Safety Officer Charles Hall said.

 Hall told News 3 that this mask mandate put in place is going to be hard to police because police officers need to respond to more urgent calls.
 But he said they’re going to do everything they can to give their bus drivers the proper training to deescalate a situation if a rider refuses to wear a mask.